Subscribe to the Prosperous Coach Podcast

 It’s the gap between what your audience wants and where are they are now.
 That great longing for something that’s been elusive because there’s a big, fat problem in the way.

-The thing is the way is usually the individual.
+The thing in the way is usually the individual.

 Big enough problems fall within just a handful of categories associated with a fundamental want:

-Here are a few coach’s niches.
+Here are a few coaching niches.
 Notice how they fit into one of those 5 fundamental categories.